 We conjecture that dTLB makes timings for mapped and unmapped kernel pages differently, by its different caching behavior on page mappings.
 As introduced in §3 and §4, a TSX abort handler for a violation of reading mapped kernel memory (M) was called faster than that for a violation of reading unmapped kernel memory (U).
-We believe that the timing difference is originated by dTLB hit on accessing a mapped memory (fast), and dTLB miss for an unmapped memory (slow).
+We believe that the timing difference is originated by dTLB hit on accessing a mapped memory (fast), and dTLB miss for an unmapped memory (slow, because it requires a page table walk).

-Table 6 supports this hypothesis: while reading an unmapped (U) page generated a lot of (over two millions) dTLB misses (dTLB-load-misses, marked in red), accessing on a mapped page (M) was not.
-The counter shows that the access to a mapped kernel memory is cached in dTLB, and in subsequent probing, the page privilege is checked with just accessing on dTLB.
-This results faster determination of page fault exception.
-In contrast, the access to an unmapped kernel memory is not cached, because it has no corresponding physical address to be cached in dTLB.
-After suffering dTLB-miss, the probing should wait until the processor seek the page table entry then figuring out the page fault exception.
-Thus, a read attempt to an unmapped page took longer time for raising the page fault exception (and calling TSX abort handler).
+Table 6 supports this hypothesis: while reading an unmapped (U) page generated a lot of (over two millions) dTLB misses (dTLB-load-misses, marked in red), accessing a mapped (M) page did not.
+The counter shows that the access to a mapped kernel memory caches its page table entry in dTLB.
+On the subsequent probing, the page table entry can be retrieved by just accessing the dTLB.
+Then, the page privilege is checked without having page table walk, thus it results in faster determination of the page fault exception.
+In contrast, the access to an unmapped kernel memory cannot be cached into dTLB, because it has no corresponding physical address.
+After suffering dTLB-miss, the probing should wait until the processor seek the page table entry then figuring out the page fault.
+Thus, a read attempt to an unmapped page always requires a page table walk, so it takes longer to raise the page fault exception (and calling TSX abort handler).

-We note that this explanation corresponded to Hund et al. [28]'s finding.
+We note that this explanation corresponded to Hund et al. [27]'s finding.